MykolaOm/mypagelaravel/readme.md

 * Separate roles and views to admin and user;
 * * user can't look on admins pages;
 * * admin can visit any page;
-* reset password by email.
+* reset password by email;
 * mail views by id, or status or all answered, unanswered or just all msgs;
 * exeption 404 for nonExistant pages;
+* admins menu to look at all users, messages;
+* admin can look user mails by selecting this user from users list;
 #### working on content modify.
 -------
 ##### new step to send email notifications